Skip to content

 Operating Agreements

-Opportunities for conducting air carrier operations at Alaska International Airport System exist at many levels from local air guides, air taxis and charter services, to national and international passenger and air cargo operations.
+Opportunities for conducting air carrier operations at the Alaska International Airport System (AIAS), which includes Ted Stevens Anchorage International Airport (ANC) and Fairbanks International Airport (FAI), are available at various levels.
+These range from local air guides, air taxis, and charter services to large-scale national and international passenger and air cargo operations.

-The relationship between air carriers and the Airport is formalized in one of several forms of contractual agreements.
-These agreements address operational issues including land and terminal use and rent, facility development, insurance requirements, other authorized uses, and reporting of the air carriers operational activity at the Airport.
-This may include landing information, passenger and cargo information, aircraft parking, and fueling.
-An airline agreement may also allow an air carrier to establish an account for payment of financial obligations to the Airport.
+The relationship between air carriers and the airport is formalized through one of several contractual agreements.
+These agreements cover a range of operational issues, such as land and terminal use, facility development, rent, insurance requirements, and authorized activities.
+They also ensure the reporting of key operational data, including landing, passenger and cargo details, aircraft parking, and fueling activities.
+Additionally, airline agreements can allow air carriers to establish accounts for managing and paying their financial obligations to the airport.

-All users of the Airport operating aircraft equal to or greater than 6,000 pound Certified Maximum Gross Take-off Weight (CMGTW) must report their landings and pay the related landing fees.
+All users operating aircraft with a Certified Maximum Gross Take-off Weight (CMGTW) of 6,000 pounds or more must report their landings and pay the associated landing fees.

-Several types of airline agreements are available, depending upon the size of aircraft, frequency of proposed operations, and the range of proposed services to be offered.
-There are also different rates for signatory versus non-signatory airlines.
-Airport personnel are available to assist in determining what form(s) of agreement(s) are suited to your proposed operation.
+Various types of airline agreements are available, tailored to factors like the size of the aircraft, the frequency of operations, and the services offered.
+Signatory airlines, which have executed formal agreements, benefit from different rates compared to non-signatory airlines.
+Airport personnel are available to assist in determining the most suitable agreement(s) based on your proposed operations.

 Sample Operating Agreement